 If the authorities require you to do so or you believe that your safety is at risk, evacuate your home.
 Inform your loved ones or the municipality of the place where you plan to stay temporarily.

-Return to your home when authorized to do so
+Return to your home

 If the authorities allow it and your safety is not at risk, return to your home, preferably during the day, when problems and hazards are easier to see.
 When you arrive, take pictures to document the damage to your home.